protonemedia/inertia-vue-modal-poc/README.md

 * Only tested on Vue 2.6 + Laravel 8
 * No access to the parent from within the modal
 * No way to close the modal from the parent
-* It doesnt't use browser history navigation
+* It doesn't use browser history navigation

 ## Installation